philippK-de/Collabtive/README.md

 With a responsive UI and powerful plugin system - it's easy to use and customize.

 ##Requirements
-* PHP 5.5 or newer
+* PHP 5.5, PHP 7
-* MySQL or SQLite Database
+* MySQL/MariaDB or SQLite Database

 ##Browser support
 * Internet Explorer 10/11